pkeroulas/st2110-toolkit/ebu-list/README.md

 # EBU-LIST server integration guide

-This is the integration guide for [EBU LIST](http://list.ebu.io/login).
+This is the integration guide for [EBU LIST](https://tech.ebu.ch/list).
 Although the project documentation allows to setup an offline analyzer, additional instructions are required for a complete capturing device.

 This include:

-* master init script + config
+* master control script + config
 * linuxptp + config
 * NIC settings
-* LIST server startup script + config generated from master config

 ## Installation steps